polyfractal/bounded-spsc-queue/README.md

 queue for Rust.
 It provides a data structure for two threads to communicate in one direction with minimal overhead and bounded semantics.

-Compared to a `sync_channel` (which is a MPSC queue under the covers), bounded-spsc-queue provides a small but consistent speedup.
+Compared to a `sync_channel`, this queue provides a small but consistent speedup.  `sync_channel` utilizes an unbounded linked-list data structure under the covers, while `bounded_spsc_queue` is a simple ring buffer with single, solid block of allocated memory.
+The solid block of memory allows better cache pre-fetching due to less pointer indirection, and generally simpler operations to achieve a bounded SPSC queue.

 ## Documentation